 Katie joined the Emmanuel Hospice team to raise support for Emmanuel’s ministry and share the mission with the community.
 Katie received her BA and MPA from Grand Valley State University.
 She was a community health worker in Ghana for more than two years before returning to the states to conduct research on philanthropy.

 Katie serves on several nonprofit boards and volunteers for local and international causes.
-In her spare time, she enjoys trying new restaurants, mountain biking, and painting.
+In her spare time, she enjoys trying new restaurants, camping, and painting.